Rev. Dr. Matthew L. Camlin, Pastor

 Jill became a member of NWPC in 2004 and has served as a Deacon, an Elder, and as a member of the Carillon Handbell Choir in the years since.
 She and her husband, Jim, the Chaplain at Westminster College, have two married daughters and three beautiful grandchildren.

 Jill joined the NWPC Preschool Staff in August, 2015.
-She has used her Elementary Education degree in a variety of settings over the years and is enjoying teaching preschoolers again.
+She has used her Elementary Education degree from Muskingum College in a variety of settings over the years and is enjoying teaching preschoolers again.
 This opportunity to have a small part in young childrens' stories is truly a blessing.

 Linda McGrath, Care Coordinator